nikitavoloboev/data/work/consultancies.md

 - [Propensive](https://propensive.com/) - European technology company, specializing in supporting the Scala programming community.

+## Elixir

+- [Dasshbit](https://dashbit.co/) - Help startups and enterprises adopt and run Elixir in production.

 ## Other

 - [Monadfix](https://monadfix.com/) - Work with Haskell, PureScript, and Agda.